pypeit/PypeIt/doc/calibrations/image_proc.rst

 :func:`~pypeit.core.procimg.trim_frame`.
 Trimming will be performed if the ``trim`` parameter is true.

-One of the :doc:`conventions` is to orient images for spectra to run along the first axis of an image --- from blue wavelengths at small pixel coordinates to red wavelengths at large pixel coordinates --- and the spatial or cross-dispersion direction to be along the second axis --- with echelle orders
+One of the :doc:`../conventions` is to orient images for spectra to run along the first axis of an image --- from blue wavelengths at small pixel coordinates to red wavelengths at large pixel coordinates --- and the spatial or cross-dispersion direction to be along the second axis --- with echelle orders